Superboy

 Supergirl never

-and Earth-One, manipulating Superboy to capture the Legionnaires.
+Universe Superboy is manipulated to capture the Legionnaires.
 After an

-encounter with Superman, Superboy joins the Legion to stop the Time Trapper.
+encounter with Superman, the Pocket Universe Superboy joins the Legion to stop

-The Pocket Universe Superboy sacrifices himself to save the multiverse in
+the Time Trapper.
+The Pocket Universe Superboy sacrifices himself to save the

-Legion of Super-Heroes #38, "The Greatest Hero of Them All" (September
+multiverse in Legion of Super-Heroes #38, "The Greatest Hero of Them

 The Adventures of Superman #500 (Early June 1993).
 The character was